 Given the shift in the type of telephone used in Ohio-92.7% identify as cell phone only, cell phone mostly, or dual telephone users (NCHS, 2019), with a greater proportion of minorities, low-income households, and households with children shifting to cell phones (Lu et al., 2014)-the 2019 OMAS shifted to a predominantly cell phone sample allocation.
 The 2019 OMAS targeted 85% of desired interviews to come from phone numbers on the cell phone frame and 15% from the landline frame.
 This translates to 24,225 respondents from the cell phone frame and 4,275 respondents from the landline frame.
-This cell phone allocation is an increase over that in the 2017 OMAS, which allocated 70% of desired respondents to the cell phone frame; the 2015 OMAS, which allocated 50% of the desired number of respondents to the cell phone frame; the 2012 OMAS, which allocated 25% of desired respondents to the cell phone frame; and the 2008 OFHS, which allocated less than 5% of the desired number of respondents to the cell phone frame.
+This cell phone allocation is an increase over that in the 2017 OMAS, which allocated 70% of desired respondents to the cell phone frame; the 2015 OMAS, which allocated 50% of the desired number of respondents to the cell phone frame; the 2012 OMAS, which allocated 25% of desired respondents to the cell phone frame; the 2012 OMAS, which allocated 70% of the cell phone frame; the 2012 OMAS, which allocated 50% of the desired number of respondents to the cell phone frame; the 2012 OMAS, which allocated 70% of the cell phone frame; the 2012 OMAS, which allocated 50% of the desired number of respondents to the cell phone frame; the 2012 OMAS, which allocated 70% of the cell phone frame; the 2018 OFHS, which allocated 25% of the desired number of respondents to the cell phone frame.

 Within each phone type, the sample was distributed across four broad categories: two categories in the cell phone sample and two categories in the landline sample.
 For the cell phone sample, these categories include (1) the base cell phone sample, and (2) the MSG Consumer Cellular Database.
 For the landline sample, the categories include (1) base landline sample, and (2) African American oversample.
 The base cell phone and landline frames were stratified even further to help ensure estimation at each geographic level of interest.
 Across both frames, 555 unique strata were formed in the 2019 OMAS.
 Details on the stratification and allocation within the cell phone frame are in Section 2.6.
-Details on the stratification and allocation within the landline frame are in Section 2.7.
+Details on the stratification within the landline frame are in Section 2.7.